-- Points assessed for each assignment.
+- Points assessed for each assignment and marked on a rubric.

-- Class Participation & Civility

-- Weekly Class Journaling over Class Topics
+- Weekly Class Sketch Journaling over Class Topics

-- Creative and Field Projects
+- Weekly Creative and Field Projects

 - Key Creative and Field Projects

 - Extra Credit opportunities are provided.

 Technology Requirements

 To be successful in this course, you will need to be able to access and use SPC email, online readings, and videos through Blackboard.
 If online access for you could be an issue, please contact me to figure out options.
 You also need access to a digital camera, like on your phone will do.
 If you don't have access to a camera, let your instructor know so that we can figure out options.